four adults smiling and standing next to a small tree

 Satomi

 Featuring red bracts, this dogwood forms a nice tree to 20 feet high and wide.
-Nice fall colour as the leaves turn a deep purple-red.
+Nice fall color as the leaves turn a deep purple-red.
 Hard to overuse this handsome plant.

 Photo & info credit: Reimer's Nursery